 Breathe deeply.
 What is he going to tell Marianna?
 She has entrusted him with the journal, she has a right to know why it cost her husband his life.
 ‘You will know what to do with it, Dexter.’
 How can he forget that?
 Leaving the farmhouse with the journal beside him on the front seat.
-‘Buona fortuna!’ she called out as he drove off.
+‘Buona fortuna!’ she calls out as he drives off.

-Why do these two Italians want the journal so badly they’re prepared to kill for it?
-Yes, it might be that they want to destroy it.
+These two Italians want the journal so badly, they will kill for it.
+Why?
+Perhaps its very existence is a threat, perhaps they’re determined to destroy it.
 No-one knows, because no-one who has ever read this journal lived long enough to tell the tale.
-But Cathcart knows something about Italian politics, and he knows that if it suits the interests of these neo-fascists to destroy Massimo’s journal, there will be others whose interests are best served by preserving it.
-Consoled by that possibility, Dexter Cathcart pulls out his phone and calls for an ambulance.
+But Cathcart knows something about Italian politics, and he knows that if it’s in the interests of these neo-fascists to destroy Massimo’s journal, there will be others among them whose interests are best served by preserving it.
+Consoled by that possibility, Dexter Cathcart pulls out his phone and calmly calls for an ambulance.

 ✽ ✽ ✽